MailChimp – How To Split Test Email Campaigns The Right Way

 Why Split Testing is Crucial

-3. Increased Conversion Rates: A/B testing helps decipher customer preferences, ultimately leading to more effective calls to action and improved conversion rates.
+Increased Conversion Rates: A/B testing enables marketers to understand customer preferences which results in more powerful calls to action and higher conversion rates.

 Step 1: Define Your Goals